JoshBeveridge/clone-framework/README.md

 Clone is built in a way that allows you to theme the aesthetic of the system without the need to alter Clone's source files.
 This means that you'll be able to update Clone without any worry of losing or modifying your changes.
 All theming will occur in your project's root Sass directory and pull Clone's primary `.scss` file from `node_modules`.

-While it doesn't matter how your project compiles Sass, theming Clone requires that your project be running [Sass](https://sass-lang.com/) and [Autoprefixer](https://github.com/postcss/autoprefixer).
+While it doesn't matter how your project compiles Sass, theming Clone requires that your project be running [Sass](https://sass-lang.com/), [Autoprefixer](https://github.com/postcss/autoprefixer), and [Slick Carousel](http://kenwheeler.github.io/slick/).

-1. From inside your project, run `npm install clone-design`
+1. From inside your project, run `npm install clone-framework`
 2. Create a `.scss` file inside of your Sass directory that has the following:

 ```